thieleju/statsbot/README.md

 ## :sparkles: How to contribute

 > **Warning** <br>
-> Only **one** issue/pull request per person will be accepted.
+> For the duration of **Hacktoberfest 2022**, only **one** issue/pull request per person will be accepted.
 If you want to contribute more, please look for other repositories [here](https://github.com/topics/hacktoberfest-2022?o=desc&s=updated) and keep contributing ❤️

 - Navigate to an open issue and ask to be assigned to it (or create one yourself)
 - After you are assigned, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and create a new branch